ajkohl/HTAccessPredictor/readme.md

 ## Models

-The models are built using Scikit-learn's `RandomForestClassifier`.
+The models are built using Scikit-learn's `RandomForestClassifier` and 'support vector classifiers' after hyperparameter optimization.
 The predictor variables are preprocessed using a combination of standard scaling (for numeric variables) and one-hot encoding (for categorical variables).

 Each model is evaluated on a held-out test set, and the performance is reported in terms of accuracy and the classification report, which includes precision, recall, f-score, and support.

+the models attained accuracies of near 80% in predicting access.